For daily wit & wisdom, sign up for the Almanac newsletter.

 Here’s an easy scarf that uses the basic “single crochet stitch” and one ball of yarn!

 The yarn is heavier than the practice yarn (weight 5) and the designer uses a larger crochet hook (9mm), but it’s a single crochet the whole way!
 The hook size is a personal choice.
-If it takes you fewer stitches and rows to make your test piece, try using a smaller size hook; if more stitches and rows, try a larger size hook.
+If it takes you fewer stitches and rows to make your test piece, try using a smaller size hook.
+If there are more stitches and rows, try a larger size hook.

 Ch.
 13. (Make a slip knot and crochet 13 chain stitches loosely.)

-1. Row 1: Single crochet in the second chain from hook and in each chain across = 12 single stiches.
+Row 1: Single crochet in the second chain from hook and in each chain across = 12 single stitches.

-3. Repeat Row 2 for pattern until skein is used up, ending with a complete row.
+Repeat Row 2 for the pattern until the skein is used up, ending with a complete row.
 Fasten off and weave in ends.

 Learning More About Crochet

 You can take your crochet skill to the next level by learning more basic stitches.
 The next one to tackle is the double crochet stitch.
-Watch more YouTube videos (hey, they’re free) or visit your crochet shop!
-Often crochet shops offer lessons, in person or virtually.
-Or, they’ll simply help you get a piece started so that you can practice.
+Watch more YouTube videos (hey, they’re free), or visit your crochet shop!
+Often, crochet shops offer lessons, in person or virtually.
+Or, they’ll simply help you start a piece so you can practice.
 Have fun!

 Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprising that she and The Old Farmer’s Almanac found each other.
 She leads digital content for the Almanac website, and is also a certified master gardener in the state of Indiana.
 Read More from Catherine Boeckmann